logo

 Achieve More with a Well-Managed Product Backlog

-The product backlog, if managed well, can serve as a strategic guide for the team as well as stakeholders.
+Effective product backlog management can serve as a strategic guide for the team as well as stakeholders.
 It is also key in improving work distribution and boosting workload management across the team.

-The gateway to product development excellence begins in your backlog, so supercharge your management skills today.
+The gateway to product development excellence begins in your backlog, so supercharge your Jira product management workflow today.

 To learn about Jira backlog grooming, read “The Ultimate Guide to Jira Backlog Grooming.”